mroi/aws-ssh-proxy/README.md

 are hidden behind residential routers or corporate firewalls.
 In these situations, a high-bandwidth SSH proxy is useful that can be reached from anywhere.

 This project provides such a proxy using Amazon EC2 virtual machines.
-It specifically targets macOS machines and can be used to replace Apple’s discontinued Back To My Mac service for remote management using an SSH command line.
+It targets macOS machines and can be used to replace Apple’s discontinued Back To My Mac service for remote management using an SSH command line.
+Linux support should also work, but is less tested.

 The system consists of four pieces:
 * some initial setup at Amazon,